 - 70. The department requires all wildlife rehabilitation providers to meet its quality assurance standards prior to being issued with a licence. - 71.
-The department will not require animal display establishments to be assessed.
+The department will not quality assess veterinarians or licensed veterinary hospitals who participate in wildlife rehabilitation. - 72.
+A veterinary hospital seeking a licence as a central facility will be required to meet quality assurance.